 But why?
 What am I still here for?
 What lies ahead for me?

 Will I have several more horrifying near-death experiences?

 Will I always feel confused and lost?

-Will I always struggle, living paycheck to paycheck, never seeing most of my dreams come true – even though I work harder than almost anyone I know?
+Will I always struggle financially on one meager income, never seeing most of my dreams come true – even though I work harder than almost anyone I know?